julianchurchill/sxq-to-midi/README.md

 # Dotnet Console App

-A dotnet console app to analyse a MIDI or SXQ file and output event information.
+A dotnet console app to analyse an SXQ file, output event information and attempt a basic split into individual single track SXQ files.

 ## Created By